paytunia/api-documentation/README.md

     Date: Wed, 30 Jan 2013 12:08:58 GMT

 ## Authentication

-### Token authentication
-### OAuth2 authentication
+### Permissions

-To access and manipulate user data, you must first request permission from the user.

-Authorizations are granted using the standard [OAuth2](http://oauth.net/2/) Authorization Code Grant.

-Many programming languages already have libraries to develop clients that connect to OAuth2 APIs, hence the following steps may not be necessary.
-For instance, if you are a Ruby developer, you can use [this example to get started](#ruby-example).

-The process of authenticating a user can be summarized as follows:

-1. Send the user to your application's authorization URL
-2. Receive the authorization code if the user accepted the request
-3. Get an access token and a refresh token from the authorization code
-4. Refresh the access token when needed

-##### Scopes

-Before you request authorization to access a user's account, you must decide which scopes you would like to access.
+Before you request authorization to access a user's account, you must decide which permissions, or scopes you would like to access.

 The following scopes are available: